michael-hsiung/michael-hsiung.github.io/_pages/about.md

 I am interested in smart healthcare technologies, particularly the application of artificial intelligence in medical imaging.
 I also have hobbies in football, music and film.
 I believe that a well-rounded life is essential for fostering creativity and innovation.
 In short, keep learning and making my own contribution to the world would be my life-long pursuit. **"Stay hungry, stay foolish."-Steve Jobs**.
 If you are interested in me, just drop me an email 📬 **michael_hsiung@163.com**.

 # 🔥 Latest News
-- *2026.07*: &nbsp;🌍🌍 Participated in a UNITAR programme in Geneva, Switzerland, and Copenhagen, Denmark.
+- *2026.07*: &nbsp;🌍🌍 Participated in an international programme organized by the United Nations Institute for Training and Research (UNITAR) in Geneva and Copenhagen.

 # 🍄 Past Journey
 - *2025.07*: &nbsp;🥳🥳 We won the gold medal of the Chongqing Municipal Competition of China International College Students' Innovation Competition！